fullwebdev/fullwebdev/CONTRIBUTING.md

 Then, you'll need to install the dependencies for the whole monorepo by running `npm install` from the root directory.

 Finally, you can run the standalone docs, without building any other packages, by going to the [/docs](./docs) directory and running `npm start -- --local`.

-Run `npm run help` for more details about the panpress command.

 > :warning: Access to the private repository associated to the `/materials/eni-dpawm/` submodule is, for now, restricted to the core team.
 Building the whole website (`npm run build`) requires this access, and Linux.
 >